Physiology 101 - Introduction to Human Physiology » Fall 2021 » Exam 1

 These three areas of gray matter found in each cerebral hemisphere are important in helping to control the initiation and termination of skeletal muscle movements.

-A. basal nuclei
+A. vestibular nuclei

-B. vestibular nuclei
+B. lateral olivary nuclei

-C. autonomic ganglia
+D. autonomic ganglia

-E. red nuclei
+E. basal nuclei

 Question #69